E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style
 conventions, as described in {ref}`dev-docstrings`.

-Our new `BaroclinicChannel` class defines the test group, but so far it doesn't have any test cases in it.
+Our new `YetAnotherChannel` class defines the test group, but so far it doesn't have any test cases in it.
 We'll come back and add them later in the tutorial.
 Before we add a test case, let's make `polaris` aware that the test group exists.
 To do that, we need to open